 \subsection{Mathematical setup}

-\paragraph{Random trajectories} The primary goal of our theory is to prove uniform generalization bounds over the training trajectory $\set{w_k, ~k\geq 0}$.
+\paragraph{Random trajectories} The primary goal of our theory is to prove uniform\footnote{By ``uniform'', we mean the worst error over a set; it should not be confused with uniform convergence.} generalization bounds over the training trajectory $\set{w_k, ~k\geq 0}$.
 We are mostly interested in the behavior near local minima of $\er$.
-To this end, we observe the trajectory between iterations $\tau$ and $T$, where $\tau \in \mathds{N}$ is the number of iterations before reaching (near) a local minimum and $T \geq \tau$ is the total number of iterations.
-Therefore, we consider the set $\wcalto[\tau]{T} := \set{w_i,~\tau \leq i \leq T}$, which we call the \emph{random trajectory}.
-Note that $\wcalto[\tau]{T}$ is a \emph{set}, \ie, it does not contain any information about the time-dependence.
-Moreover, our setup allows the random times $\tau$ and $T$ to depend on the data $S$ through the choice of a stopping criterion as opposed to being fixed predetermined times.
+To this end, we observe the trajectory between iterations $t_0$ and $T$, where $t_0 \in \mathds{N}$ is the number of iterations before reaching (near) a local minimum and $T \geq t_0$ is the total number of iterations.
+Therefore, we consider the set $\wcalto[t_0]{T} := \set{w_i,~t_0 \leq i \leq T}$, which we call the \emph{random trajectory}.
+Note that $\wcalto[t_0]{T}$ is a \emph{set}, \ie, it does not contain any information about the time-dependence.
+Moreover, our setup allows the random times $t_0$ and $T$ to depend on the data $S$ through the choice of a stopping criterion as opposed to being fixed predetermined times.

 \paragraph{General Lipschitz conditions} The topological quantities described in \cref{sec:technical-background}, as well as the intrinsic dimensions introduced in prior works \cite{simsekli2020hausdorff,birdal2021intrinsic,andreeva_metric_2023,dupuis2023generalization,dupuis2024setpacbayes}, require a notion of distance between parameters (in $\Rd$) to be computed.
 In the case of fractal-based generalization bounds, two cases have already been considered: the Euclidean distance \cite{simsekli2020hausdorff} and the data-dependent pseudometric defined in \cite{dupuis2023generalization}.
 In our work, we emphasize that both examples are particular cases of a more general family of pseudometrics on the parameter space $\Rd$.
 In order to fully characterize this family of pseudometrics, we define the data-dependent map $\boldsymbol{L}_S : \Rd \longrightarrow \mathds{R}^n$ by $\boldsymbol{L}_S (w) = (\ell(w,z_1),\dots,\ell(w,z_n))$.
 To fit into our framework, a pseudometric must satisfy the following general Lipschitz condition. \begin{definition}[$(q,L,\rho)$-Lipschitz continuity] For any pseudo-metric $\rho$ on $\Rd$ and $q\geq 1 $, we will say that $\ell$ is $(q,L,\rho)$-Lipschitz in $w$ when $\forall w,w'\in \Rd,~ \normof{\boldsymbol{L}_S(w) - \boldsymbol{L}_S(w')}_q \leq L n^{1/q} \rho(w,w')$. \end{definition}